DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Add Screen.png" width="50%"></img>

-We now edit a *Logic* object, listing the steps required to enter input data in the form based on the MetaBot input variables, execute the Decision Service, and map the output result to the MetaBot output variables.
+We then edit a *Logic* object, listing the steps required to enter input data in the form based on the MetaBot input variables, execute the Decision Service, and map the output result to the MetaBot output variables.

 * Click on the *Logic* tab